First Speakers Announced

 Partner, Asia-Pacific FSO Performance Improvement Lead and Korea Digital Lead

 Young-Suk (YS) is currently a digital leader at EY Korea and a PI leader in EY Asia-Pacific Financial Services Organization (FSO).
 He is also leading EY Korea’s “Enterprise Blockchain” Center of Excellence (CoE) integrated with EY Global Blockchain practice.
 Prior to joining EY, he was leading Accenture's customers and channel innovation consulting services for financial institutions.

-Heewoo Lee is managing the blockchain business and token investment in LINE, Japan’s biggest messaging app.
+Matthew Lee is managing the blockchain business and token investments at LINE, Japan’s leading mobile messaging app.
 LINE launched its own cryptocurrency called LINK last September.
-Essentially, LINK is a cryptocurrency that is designed to increase the adoption of decentralized applications (DApps) deployed by the Line development team by incentivizing users accordingly based on their activity on the LINK Chain, LINE’s blockchain platform.
-The LINK ecosystem refers to the cryptocurrency environment that shares the general-purpose coin.
-Lee has been the center of LINK and blockchain business while planning, designing and developing LINK.
+Essentially, LINK is a cryptocurrency that is designed to increase the adoption of decentralized applications (DApps) deployed by the LINE & NAVER development team by incentivizing users based on their activity on LINK dApps.
+The LINK ecosystem refers to the cryptocurrency environment that shares the general purpose coin.
+Lee has been at the center of LINK and blockchain business being involved in all stages including planning, designing and developing LINK.

-Lee is passionate about cryptocurrency and blockchain business, and has contributed to many crypto projects, including early stage investment to ICO projects.
+Matthew is passionate about cryptocurrency and blockchain business, and has contributed to many blockchain projects, including early stage investment in ICO projects.